Embroidery and Weaving at Ushaw

 Embroidered stole from 'Hand in Hand' exhibition at Ushaw

-I loved the bright colours, the decorative elements and the spectacular stitching in the embroidered creatures, representing the gospel writers, Luke (the man), Mark (the lion), Matthew (the bull) and John (the eagle) in the decoration on this chasuble:
+In the chasuble below, embroidered in the 1930s, I loved the bright colours, the decorative elements and the spectacular stitching in the embroidered creatures, representing the gospel writers, Luke (the man), Mark (the lion), Matthew (the bull) and John (the eagle) in the decoration:

 Embroidery by Sister Werburg in the 'Hand in Hand' exhibition at Ushaw